voxpupuli/puppet-nftables/README.md

 Adds a named set to a given table.
 It allows composing the set using individual parameters but also takes raw input via the content and source parameters.

+## nftables::simplerule

+Allows expressing firewall rules without having to use nftables's language by adding an abstraction layer a-la-Firewall.
+It's rather limited how far you can go so if you need rather complex rules or you can speak nftables it's recommended to use `nftables::rule` directly.